 - (A.) Intent.
 The Manufactured Home Overlay District (MHO) is established to protect the standard of living and neighborhood conditions.
 Established standards that will enable the use of innovative manufactured homes with a higher aesthetic standard will invigorate these communities.
 Non-conforming manufactured home parks that have not received approval for continuation would be amortized over a period of time to allow the owner/operator to meet reasonable financial payback expectations in accordance with accepted practices in North Carolina.
 Existing parks could be limited to less fundamental standards and specifications, while new parks are required to meet a higher standard.
 These parks may be ideally suited for alternative designs such as Tiny House, Park Model and other styles of housing where installation standards are considered temporary.
 The overlay could be expanded to apply to permanent installations of innovative manufactured housing in subdivisions or parks in accordance with G.S.
 160D-910. - (B.) Applicability.
-The provisions set forth below may be applied, upon designation of the property as a Manufactured Home Overlay District, to properties with a minimum size of five (5) acres in either the Single-family Residential (SFR-3) district, or the Mixed Use (MU) district.

-(C.) Listed Uses:

-(1.)
-Uses listed by right

-(2.)
-Uses listed with additional standards

-(3.)
-Uses listed with conditions

-- (D.) Listed Building and Lot Type: Detached House - (E.) Development standards.
+The provisions set forth below may be applied, upon designation of the property as a Manufactured Home Overlay District, to properties with a minimum size of five (5) acres in either the Single-family Residential (SFR-3) district, or the Mixed Use (MU) district. - (C.) Listed Uses: - (1.)
+Uses listed by rightSee Table of Uses (Table 8.1) - (2.)
+Uses listed with additional standardsSee Table of Uses (Table 8.1) - (3.)
+Uses listed with conditions See Table of Uses (Table 8.1) - (D.) Listed Building and Lot Type: Detached House - (E.) Development standards.
 The following development standards shall apply to developments approved in accordance with the provisions of this section: - (1.)
 Compliance with the provisions of Section 10.2-10 of this Ordinance. - (2.)
 Maximum density shall be three (3) dwellings per gross acre of the Tract(s) within the MHO district. - (3.)
 There shall be a minimum separation of 24 feet between all enclosed structures.